open-sdg/open-sdg/docs/architecture.md

       Github or<br>other source
       <i tabindex="0" class="fa fa-info-circle"></i>
       <span class="info">
-        Data and metadata files can be stored on <a href="https://github.com">Github</a> and edited with built-in forms or offline.
+        Data, metadata, and indicator configuration files can be stored on <a href="https://github.com">Github</a> and edited with built-in forms or offline.
         <br><br>
         Many alternative data sources can be used as well, such as APIs.
       </span>